enginecommerce/engine-flight-manual/engineering/product_process.md

 * The PM, Decider, and engineering team will meet weekly to demo progress
 * Software tests should be written to cover consistent software performance, consistent integration between moving parts, and business-critical user-facing features

 _**Note on deadlines:** in the case of looming deadlines, when software feature completion is in doubt, feature triage should be performed at the direction of the Decider.
-It is the PM’s job to accurately inform the Decider of velocity and progress.
-It is the Decider’s responsibility to balance our ability against our business priorities._
+It is the PM's job to accurately inform the Decider of velocity and progress.
+It is the Decider's responsibility to balance our ability against our business priorities._

 ##### Quality Assurance